Our team have a combined clinical experience of over 100 years and are experienced with working with a broad range of patients.

 When not at work, you may find her with her nose in a book, or at the cinema, if she has the time in between running errands and shopping for her kids.

 Joanne, our afternoon receptionist has worked in Whitley Bay all of her adult life, at Whitley Bay Osteopathic Centre for the past nine years and previously at Fitzgerald’s.
-She is an advocate of osteopathy; having recently suffered from her own back troubles, she can tell you first-hand how osteopathy has helped her keep on top of things.
+She is an advocate of osteopathy; having recently suffered from her own back troubles, she can tell you first-hand how osteopathy has helped her manage her back pain.

 In her spare time Joanne is an avid Newcastle United fan and enjoys spending time with her family, going for walks and cooking.